Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 Before you can accurately assess third-party risks, you must determine what your company considers acceptable and unacceptable in terms of regulatory compliance, privacy, data security, and similar areas.
 What risk mitigation strategies do you have in place, and where is the go/no-go line?

-2. Select a Vendor Risk Assessment Framework
+2. Select a Vendor Risk Scoring Model

 3. Create a Vendor Database